rte-france/Grid2Op/docs/grid_graph.rst

 (see :attr:`grid2op.Observation.BaseObservation.topo_vect` for more information).

-As an exemple, say `obs.topo_vect[42] = 2` it means that the "42nd" element (remember in python index are 0 based, this is why i put quote on "42nd", this is actually the 43rd... but writing 43rd is more confusing, so we will stick to "42nd") of the grid is connected to bus 2.
+As an exemple, say `obs.topo_vect[42] = 2` it means that the "42nd" element (remember in python index are 0 based, this is why I put quote on "42nd", this is actually the 43rd... but writing 43rd is more confusing, so we will stick to "42nd") of the grid is connected to busbar 2 at its substation.

 To know what element of the grid is the "42nd", you can: